donald-tangze/bio/Other Programming Language/SQL in a nutshell.md

 ## 1. Dataset Hierarchy

-Catalogs (Instance) -> Schema( Database) -> Table (View) -> Column -> Data Type -> Constraint
+Catalogs (Instance) -> Schema(Database) -> Table (View) -> Column -> Data Type -> Constraint

 ## 2.Foundamental Concepts

 #### 2.1.Category of syntax

-* Identifiers   User- or System-supplied name for database objects, such as table, index, constraint...
+* Identifiers:   User- or System-supplied name for database objects, such as table, index, constraint...

-* Literals        User- or System-supplied string or values that are not Identifiers
+* Literals:        User- or System-supplied string or values that are not Identifiers

-  > include number, strings, dates, and boolean
+  include number, strings, dates, and boolean

-* Operators
+* Operators:

-  > symbols specifying an action to be performed on one or more expressions, most often in DELETE, INSERT, SELECT, UPDATE statements.
+  symbols specifying an action to be performed on one or more expressions, most often in DELETE, INSERT, SELECT, UPDATE statements.

    * Arithmetic operators         + - * / %
    * Assignment operators       =   :=
    * Bitwise operators              |  ^
    * Comparison operators     = <> >= <=
    * Logical                                 ALL AND ANY BETWEEN EXISTS  IN LIKE NOT OR SOME
    * Set                                        UNION [ALL]  INTERSECT   EXCEPT
    * Unary                                   +   -  ~

 * Reserved words and keywords

-  > Words with special meaning to the database SQL parser.
+  Words with special meaning to the database SQL parser.

 #### 2.2.Data Type

-* NUMBER         SMALLINT, BIGINT, INTEGER, NUMERIC(p, s), FLOAT, DOUBLE
+* NUMBER:         SMALLINT, BIGINT, INTEGER, NUMERIC(p, s), FLOAT, DOUBLE
 * Boolean
-* character, VARCHAR, TEXT,
+* character:         VARCHAR, TEXT,
-* Temporal           date/TIME/datetime/ TIMESTAMP
+* Temporal:           date/TIME/datetime/ TIMESTAMP
-* Collection           Array
+* Collection:           Array
 * JSON
 * XML
 * Geospatial type